ijhoskins/satmut_utils/docs/satmut_utils_manual.md

 Common arguments to both sim and call subcommands should be provided first, then the subcommand, and then the subcommand-specific arguments.

-It is recommended that the user create a new output directory for each job.
+It is recommended that a new output directory is created for each job.
 Default is to output to the current directory.
 ```OUTPUT_DIR="/tmp/satmut_utils_test"```

 ### sim code examples